 Nearly everyone knows a little something about astrology — even if it’s only where to find the daily horoscope section in the local newspaper.
 Whether you truly believe the stars control your destiny, think it’s all bunk, or just like to have fun with it, the 12 signs of the zodiac are part of our cultural heritage.
 Over the next year, the Farmers’ Almanac will introduce you to the facts and mythology behind each constellation in the traditional Western zodiac.
-This month, Aries.

 Aries is the first constellation of the zodiac.
 Its name is the Latin word meaning “ram.”

+Astrologically, the Sun resides in the house of Aries from March 21 to April 20 each year.
 The astrological symbol for Aries is ♈, and the constellation sits in the sky between Pisces and Taurus.
 Other nearby constellations include Perseus, Triangulum, and Cetus.